Why is Kibana in red status on my Amazon Elasticsearch Service domain?

 Review the following API calls to identify the cause of the spike, replacing es-endpoint with your Amazon ES domain endpoint:

-It's a best practice to allocate three dedicated master nodes for each Amazon ES domain.
-For more information about improving cluster stability, see Get Started with Amazon Elasticsearch Service: Use Dedicated Master Instances to Improve Cluster Stability.
+It's a best practice to allocate three dedicated leader nodes for each Amazon ES domain.
+For more information about improving cluster stability, see Get started with Amazon Elasticsearch Service: Use dedicated leader instances to improve cluster stability.